Darfur, Minnesota

 Darfur is a city in Watonwan County, Minnesota, United States.
-The population was 108 at the 2010 census.
+The population was 84 at the 2020 census.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.35 sqmi, all land.

 Minnesota State Highway 30 serves as a main route in the community.

 History

 Darfur was platted in April 1899 by the Chicago and North Western Railway; its incorporation as a village was completed on December 31, 1903, and it became a city on January 1, 1974, when Minnesota abolished villages.
-Warren Upham writes that Darfur, "Was named either from a region of Sudan or when two Scandinavian railroad men questioned, "why you stop dar fur?" though he himself does not include a reference for either version.
+Warren Upham writes that Darfur, "Was named either from a region of Sudan or when two Scandinavian railroad men questioned, "why you stop dar fur?", but he does not include a source for either version.